Greetings Invasive Plant Patrollers!

 IPP 101 Part 3: Aquatic Plants; How to Identify Maine’s 11 Most Unwanted and their Common Native Look-Alikes (6/30 from 10am to 11am)

 Certification Note: To become a fully certified IPPer you must receive a score 70% or better on all three quizzes and participate in one in-person IPP training (Live Plant ID or Plant Paddle).
 If you are unable to attend an in-person event, please contact firstname.lastname@example.org to learn of an alternative way to meet the plant identification requirement.
 Once you have fulfilled all of the above certification requirements, please complete this certification form and send it to email@example.com.

 Training, Networking and Technical Support Opportunities

 These first-come, first-served Zoom-based technical assistance sessions are open to all, but attendance may be limited based upon the session.
 Larger group and/or customized IPP team meetings may be scheduled by contacting Roberta directly at firstname.lastname@example.org.

 IPPer Zoom Room

-IPPer Zoom Room sessions are be held weekly starting June 22nd and run throughout the survey season.
+IPPer Zoom Room sessions are be held weekly starting in the spring of 2022 and continuing throughout the survey season.
 Some sessions will have a theme (to be announced in advance via the LSM e-news); other sessions will be more open ended.
 We welcome Invasive Plant Patrollers of all ages and abilities to drop in whenever you like to share your IPP experiences, ask questions, discuss challenges, collaborate on actions, or simply to be in the company of fellow lake stewards who share your love of lakes!
 Please register to join as many sessions as you like!

-Starting Tuesday, June 22, IPPer Zoom Room will held weekly at 1PM.
+The 2022 IPPer Zoom Room shedule will be posted here shortly.
+The sessions will be held weekly.
 Please note you must register for each instance separately.

 Aquatic Plant Botanizers’ Circle